yuryf1/CompassRobot/README.md

 # CompassRobot
- Robot, walking on the freedom of direction (north, south, west, east). .NET Micro Framework &amp; I2C Protocol is used.
+ Robot, walking on the freedom of direction (north, south, west, east). .NET Micro Framework &amp; I2C Protocol are used.